-- 1. You will have an enhanced asthma check-up with a specially trained nurse.
-The check-up will take about half an hour and will be done at a local clinic.
-You will be offered a video call if you cannot travel.
-The nurse will ask you some questions about your asthma and will check your inhaler technique.
-Changes will be made to your asthma treatment if needed and you will be given an asthma action plan. - 2.
+- 1. You will have an enhanced asthma check-up with a specially trained nurse at a local clinic (or via video if you cannot travel).
+The check-up will last longer than your normal asthma review (about half an hour) and will be tailored to your needs.
+The nurse will ask you some questions about your asthma, review your asthma treatments and will check your inhaler technique.
+Changes will be made to your asthma treatment if needed and you will be given an up-to-date asthma action plan. - 2.
 About 4-8 weeks after your check-up, the nurse that you saw will contact you to check how you are getting on. - 3.
 We will collect some information from your medical records shortly after you enter the project and again about a year later.
 This will include information about your general health and well-being, your asthma and medications used to treat it.